MarjhonMatalog/Matalog_WildWatcher/README.md

 monitoring system that enables the user to monitor the animal's behavior overtime.
 It will help people to raise awareness about the behavior of a animal, proving wildlife researcher and rangers a valuable data.
-While the data that’s been collected will provide information that needed to know the patterns and behavior of an animal.
+While the data that’s been collected will provide users information that they needed to know the patterns and behavior of an animal.
 Therefore the system is a simple way that will help anyone in volunteering in wildlife tracking.

 IV.
 PROGRAM/SYSTEM INSTRUCTIONS